 /secure-logs/ will be mounted in the application container.
 Every

 *.log file in this directory will be monitored and the content transferred to Elasticsearch.
+Make sure that these files are readable for the log shipper (the process runs as uid/gid 1065).

 /secure-logs/ directory has a size limit of 128Mb, and it's the application responsibility to ensure that this limit is not exceeded.
 If the limit is exceeded the application pod will be evicted and restarted.
 Use log rotation on file size to avoid this.